Sav22999/common-voice-android/README.md

 ### Why an Android app of Common Voice?

-There is already the website, which is response and mobile-friendly, but actually it’s very slow, because of so many effects, which could distract you to record or validate clips.
-So, this app want to improve the experience of this fantastic project, you can fiend you statistics, or you can record/validate a clip just with a single click.
+There is already the website, which is responsive and mobile-friendly, but actually it’s very slow because of so many animations and graphic effects, which distract and annoy you.
+So, this app want to improve the experience of this fantastic project.
+You can see statistics, voices online.
+You can record sentences or validate clips, with a few taps.
+So, the app is smart, customisable, light, but powerful.

 ### Translators